coop-deluxe/sm64coopdx/docs/lua/functions-6.md

 ## [texture_to_lua_table](#texture_to_lua_table)

 ### Description
 Converts a texture's pixels to a Lua table.
 Returns nil if failed.
 Otherwise, returns a table as a pure memory buffer.
-Supports rgba16 and rgba32 textures.
+Supports rgba16 and rgba32 textures

 ### Lua Example
 `texture_to_lua_table(tex)`